 Bathtub Safety Grab Bar

 Entering and leaving a bathtub is hard enough for young and healthy people, not to mention the elderly.
-Bathtub safety grab bar is quite a simple solution, but it will provide great support in your baths.
+The bathtub safety grab bar is quite a simple solution, but it will provide great support in your baths.

 It will fit almost any bathtub, you just have to tighten it to the side of the tub and that’s it.
-No tools required and you can remove it when not in use too.
+No tools are required and you can remove them when not in use too.

 Bathroom Safety Handrail